 City of Denver

-This season, the City of Denver’s Holiday Construction Moratorium is in effect from November 22nd, 2017, to January 2nd, 2018.
-The Denver Public Works Department will not issue right of way permits for new construction work during this time for streets in the Central Business District, Cherry Creek retail area, and the Stapleton/Forest City retail area.
-Exceptions must be approved by the City Traffic Engineer and are considered based on the activity’s potential impact.
+This season, the City of Denver’s Holiday Construction Moratorium is in effect from November 22nd, 2018, to January 1st, 2019.
+The City of Denver will not issue right of way permits for new construction work during this time for critical retail locations in the Central Business District (downtown), Cherry Creek North Business District, Stapleton/Forest City retail areas including the Shops at Northfield, North Tennyson Street Business District, and the Lower Highlands Business Area at 16th and Central Streets.